MacOS Malware Development: 0x01

 Osx

-Before we start talking about development, it’s important to understand the basics of the OS.
-We’ll mainly look at its security features, with a special focus on System Integrity Protection (SIP).
+First of all, before speaking about development, it is necessary to understand the basics of the OS.
+We are going to touch its security features with a special focus on SIP - System Integrity Protection.

 <?xml version="1.0" encoding="UTF-8"?>